 Once you have your topic map created, do keyword research to determine a list of keywords that each page should rank for.
 To keep things simple, each topic should have about five related keywords that you will optimize for.

 A keyword map is a great example of how to start SEO for a new website.
 It gives you an idea of how to structure your URLs, and how many different page designs you will need for each level.
+If you need further guidance, consider doing a quick website SEO analysis for more details.

 2. Choose Domain Name